Kartikeya-Ambare/Thought-Of-the-day/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-06-30**
+## 🗓️ Date: **2025-07-01**

 ### 💬 Today's Insight:
 ```
-> The future belongs to those who believe in the beauty of their dreams. ❤️ - Eleanor Roosevelt
+> Thousands of candles can be lighted from a single candle, and the life of the candle will not be shortened.
+Happiness never decreases by being shared. ❤️ - Buddha
 ```

 ---